 quote SETENV firmware_version avm

 Now pause for a moment.
-The idea that occurred to me at this point is that the box now thinks it is a free/original Fritz!box.
-But when it then boots completely, the provider additive mess comes from somewhere.
-But the recovery.exe can identify the box as a free one at the right moment and overwrites the additive stuff accordingly.
+The idea that occurred to me at this point is that the box now thinks it is a free/original Fritz!Box.
+But when it then boots up completely, the provider additive nonsense kicks in from somewhere.
+However, the recovery.exe can identify the box as a free one at the right moment and overwrites the additive stuff accordingly.

-- Enter quote REBOOT (Edit: writing in capital letters may be relevant for older devices), press Enter, wait until all lights on the Fritz!Box are on…
+- Enter quote REBOOT (Edit: using uppercase may be relevant for older devices), press Enter, wait briefly until all LEDs on the Fritz!Box light up… (Edit: or alternatively run a ping on the box’s IP in parallel)

-- … and then immediately run the prepared recovery.exe to search for the Fritz!Box.
+- … and then immediately fire up the prepared recovery.exe to search for the Fritz!Box.

 The recovery.exe runs through accordingly, you confirm everything and the next restart takes a little longer.
-As I said, in my case the combination of these two things worked immediately, after many other tutorials had brought nothing at all.
-I then booted the box several times, set it up casually, set it back to factory settings.
-To see if it would stay that way and it did!
+As I said, in my case the combination of these two things worked straight away, after many other tutorials had brought nothing at all.
+I then booted the box several times, set it up casually, reset it to factory settings – to see if it would stick.
+And it did!

 Leave a Reply